Dirty Looks (Pennsylvania band): History

-Ostergaard began recording under the Dirty Looks moniker again in 1994, to record the Chewing On The Bit album.
+Ostergaard began recording under the Dirty Looks moniker again in 1994, to record the Chewing on the Bit album.
 Then he worked with Rumbledog again, releasing an album in 1995.
 Original drummer, Todd Yetter (of American Sugar Bitch) was replaced and not credited.
 The lineup continued with bassist Jassen Wilber, drummer Ron Sutton, guitarist Mike Ondrusek and guitarist Mike Smith.
 Ostergaard put out two releases as Dirty Looks in 1996.

 With the personnel above, minus Ondrusek and adding singer Gabriel Scott Robison, Ostergaard took a back seat in the vocal department and formed the Burning Orange project who released an album splitting up in 1996.
 After that, Ostergaard retired from the music industry to focus on family life.
 In early 2007, Ostergaard nearly died from alcohol poisoning.
 With the changing climate of the music scene, the release sold moderately, prompting the current band members to branch off into different directions and pursue other projects.

 According to their Myspace page, Dirty Looks reformed in 2007, and released a new album, Gasoline.
 Two more studio albums were released in 2008; Superdeluxe and California Free Ride.

-At the end of 2009, Dirty Looks signed with the Nashville, Tennessee based label, FNA Records.
+At the end of 2009, Dirty Looks signed with the Nashville, Tennessee based label FNA Records.
 In 2010, they rereleased three albums.

 On February 5, 2010, bassist Greg Pianka was stabbed to death in a bar brawl at Hi & Dri Pub along West Lake Road in Erie.

-Henrik Ostergaard died, at the age of 47, on January 27, 2011.
+Henrik Ostergaard died at the age of 47, on January 27, 2011.
 The Erie County, Pennsylvania coroner stated that he had died of liver failure while under hospice care.

 In December 2019, it was announced that members from the band's Cool from the Wire album, Paul Lidel, Jack Pyers, and Gene Barnett, along with former Broken Teeth vocalist, Jason McMaster, whom Lidel plays with in Dangerous Toys, and Broken Teeth guitarist, David Beeson, would be performing two shows in 2020 with the tagline Dirty Looks - As Close As It Gets.
 The group was scheduled to perform Cool From The Wire in its entirety at Ballroom Blitz Music Festival in Glen Burnie, Maryland and at a fundraiser held in the DH&L Fire Station in Selinsgrove, Pennsylvania.
 These shows were canceled due to the COVID-19 pandemic, with the Pennsylvania show later rescheduled to Saturday, September, 18th, 2021 at the Selinsgrove Racetrack.
+More than 1,000 fans attended the live celebration, and a 17 song CD/DVD of the live event titled "Cool From The Speedway" was released in 2022.

+Fronted by Jason McMaster, Dirty Looks joined the roster of bands on the 2023 Monster of Rock Cruise (MORC) and performed on Tuesday May 2, 2023, and again on Wednesday May 3, 2023.